 Studies Link Ovarian Cancer to Talcum Powder Use

-During the last several decades, researchers have performed nearly two dozen studies on talc powder, almost all of which concluded that women using talcum powder near the genitals are at a statistically significant increased risk for developing cancer.
+During the last several decades, researchers have performed nearly two dozen studies on talcum powder, almost all of which concluded that women using talc near the genitals are at an increased risk for developing cancer.

 The first study to suggest a possible link between talcum powder and ovarian cancer was published in 1971.
 In that study, researchers found that women who used these powders near the genitals had talc particles “deeply embedded” in a majority of their ovarian tumors and about half of their cervical tumors.

 In following years, more than 20 additional studies have had similar outcomes.
-While many of these studies found that women were at a 30 percent increased risk of developing ovarian cancer after using talc powders, some suggested that this risk may be as high as 300 percent.
-The most recent meta-analyses of these studies, published in 2003 in the International Journal of Cancer Research and Treatment, found that talc powder use was associated with a 33 percent increased risk of developing ovarian cancer.
+While some of these studies found that women were at a 30 percent increased risk of developing ovarian cancer after using talcum powder, some suggested that this risk may be as high as 300 percent.
+The most recent meta-analyses of these studies, published in 2003 in the International Journal of Cancer Research and Treatment, found that talcum powder use was associated with a 33 percent increased risk of developing ovarian cancer.

-If you or a loved one developed ovarian cancer after using talcum powder, you may be able to file a lawsuit against the company that manufactured the talcum powder you used.
-For more information on filing a lawsuit, contact us today to have your case reviewed, free of charge.
+If you or a loved one developed ovarian cancer after using Johnson & Johnson’s baby powder or shower-to-shower product, you may be able to file a lawsuit and recover compensation for the harm you suffered.